belle2/basf2/online_book/fundamentals/hep_analyses.rst

     It is sometimes referred to (rather opaquely) as the B2TiP report.
     If you are a newcomer you should probably refer to it as it's (significantly more sane) official name.

+.. admonition:: Key points
+    :class: key-points

+    * You know where to find the Belle II TDR, "The Physics of the B factories", and "The Belle II physics book".

 Data taking: on resonance, continuum, cosmics
 ---------------------------------------------